jrjml/jrjml.github.io/american_library_association_codes/code-of-ethics.md

 8. We strive for excellence in the profession by maintaining and enhancing our own knowledge and skills, by encouraging the professional development of co-workers, and by fostering the aspirations of potential members of hte profession.

+*Adopted by the ALA Council
+June 28 1995*

 [Top][15.4]